jsgounot/BioScripts/Kraken2/DBBuilder/README.md

 ## Rnode parameter

 The `rnode` parameter is the taxid node where your sequence is going to refere to.
 You can use a value of `2` if you're using the provided nodes and names files (corresponding to bacteria) but you might need to change this value if you're using another taxonomy database.

+## What is going to reported in your report

+The basename of your files, if multiple files are used for one single node, one of these files will be pick (should be the first one, but might be random).